Our Approach to Land

 Our industry is one of the most highly regulated business sectors in the United States.
 We operate under an extensive regulatory regime that includes state and federal components of the Surface Mining Control and Reclamation Act, Clean Water Act, Clean Air Act, Safe Drinking Water Act, Resource Conservation and Recovery Act, Emergency Planning and Community Right to Know Act, Toxic Substances and Control Act, and National Environmental Policy Act, among others.
 Our team of skilled and experienced environmental engineers and compliance managers work closely with state and federal agencies to promote the compliance of our operations with applicable laws and regulations.

 In every operating region, we take our reclamation efforts seriously and are often recognized for excellence by state and federal agencies.
-Each reclamation project is viewed as unique, and great attention is paid to ensure that the land is restored to its approximate original contours and to an equal or better post-mining land use.
+Each reclamation project is viewed as unique, and great attention is paid to enable the land to be restored to its approximate original contours and to an equal or better post-mining land use.
 Often the reclaimed land is indistinguishable from surrounding terrain within just a few growing seasons.
 We are committed to pursuing continuous improvement in our reclamation so that we leave sustainable lands for both wildlife and community needs.

 We take pride in our restoration efforts — whether for wildlife habitat, range land, forestland or community use — and we work diligently to enable the land to be returned to equal or better condition than that which prevailed in its pre-mining state.

-Since 2010, Arch subsidiary operations have claimed one of the top two national honors for reclamation excellence and community engagement — the National Reclamation Award and the Good Neighbor Award — seven times.
-During 2020, the Leer South mine won the Good Neighbor Award for its ongoing work engaging with community leaders and advancing critical infrastructure projects.
+Arch subsidiary operations have claimed one of the top two national honors for reclamation excellence and community engagement — the National Reclamation Award and the Good Neighbor Award — seven times in the past 14 years.

-During 2020, an Arch subsidiary won West Virginia’s top reclamation honor, the Greenlands Award, which recognizes the mining reclamation project that meets and exceeds the highest standards for reclamation effectiveness, innovative practices, post-mining land use and habitat re-establishment and improvement.
-In fact, an Arch subsidiary has won this prestigious award in seven of the past nine years.
+In seven of the past 10 years, an Arch subsidiary has won West Virginia’s top reclamation honor, the Greenlands Award, which recognizes the mining reclamation project that meets and exceeds the highest standards for reclamation effectiveness, innovative practices, post-mining land use and habitat re-establishment and improvement.

-In recognition of its efforts, Arch has received state reforestation awards in West Virginia and Maryland in six of the past 11 years and has received the coveted Appalachian Regional Reforestation Initiative (ARRI) Award three times in the past decade.
-In 2021, an Arch subsidiary was again honored for its innovative and effective reforestation efforts on a former mine site.
+In recognition of its efforts, Arch has received state reclamation awards in West Virginia and Maryland in seven of the past 11 years and has received the coveted Appalachian Regional Reforestation Initiative (ARRI) Award three times in the past decade.

-In Wyoming, our subsidiary operations utilize practices that ensure reclaimed habitat provides needed forage, nesting and coverage requirements for native bird species.
+In Wyoming, our subsidiary operations utilize practices that enable reclaimed habitat to provide needed forage, nesting and coverage requirements for native bird species.
 Reclamation grading and landscaping simulate the topography of the native lands, and specific seed mixtures of native grasses and shrubs are selected to replicate pre-mine habitat.

 In particular, our subsidiaries have made substantial efforts to protect and promote avian populations, with a particular emphasis on raptor species.
 Our Wyoming subsidiary has worked to provide improved habitat on reclaimed lands, establishing new and replacement nesting structures, and relocating and rescuing birds as needed.
 The Wyoming operations have also initiated an Avian Protection Plan (APP) with the goal of eliminating or minimizing risks to avian species protected under the Migratory Bird Treaty Act (MBTA), including risks posed by above-ground power lines and associated electrical structures.
 As part of the initial work for the plan, all electrical structures on our sites were scrutinized by wildlife professionals to evaluate potential impacts.
 We have since removed 100 percent of the identified hazards.
 This work included removing power lines and poles and providing alternate perches for such species as the Golden Eagle.
 Additionally, our operations have built nesting platforms on reclaimed land to encourage nesting away from active operations, and have created nest sites using natural substrate including trees, rock, outcrops and banks.

-In an ongoing raptor study, our Wyoming operations are working with and supporting the U.S. Fish and Wildlife Service to study the nesting and migration patterns of the Burrowing Owl, a regional species that thrives on and around our Wyoming operations.
-In 2019, there were 25 owls captured on our Wyoming operations, with transmitters deployed on the 12 adults.
-These transmitters will enable government officials to better understand migration routes and wintering areas, which in turn may provide valuable insights into the reasons for the decline of the species, and on ways to improve management efforts.
+In an ongoing raptor study, our Wyoming operations are working with and supporting the U.S. Fish and Wildlife Service (USFWS) to study the nesting and migration patterns of the Burrowing Owl, a regional species that thrives on and around our Wyoming operations.
+In recent years, 25 owls have been captured on our Wyoming operations, with transmitters deployed on the 12 adults.
+These transmitters are helping government officials to better understand migration routes and wintering areas, which in turn may provide valuable insights into the reasons for the decline of the species, and on ways to improve management efforts.

 Arch Resources has fully reclaimed and released nearly 16,000 acres in southern Wyoming.
 These acres have been restored to a level that exceeds pre-mining conditions, and support rich wildlife and livestock grazing populations.
-This reclamation effort, completed in strict accordance with permits issued by the State of Wyoming under the federal SMCRA regulations, completes the lifecycle of mining on these acres and includes the termination of the Medicine Bow mine permit and large portions of the Seminoe II mine permit.
+This reclamation effort, completed in strict accordance with permits issued by the State of Wyoming under the federal SMCRA regulations, completes the lifecycle of mining on these acres.
 This constitutes the final approved reclamation of over 98 percent of the area of mining disturbance.
 The remaining 2 percent footprint has yet to complete its 10-year waiting period and is scheduled to do so in the near term.

 As a further example of our commitment to wildlife and habitat enhancement and utilization, our land management subsidiary has teamed with the Rocky Mountain Elk Foundation (RMEF) on a conservation easement in northeastern Wyoming covering some 1,000 acres of reclaimed mine property.
 This land, which lies in the heart of the Thunder Basin National Grassland ecosystem, has helped support a thriving elk population for the past 15 years or so.
 RMEF’s annual surveys confirm that the property provides significant habitat for elk, mule deer, pronghorn antelope, and many non-game animals and other regional Wyoming wildlife.